-David Damore teaches graduate and undergraduate courses in American politics and research methods and serves as the Department of Political Science’s Graduate Coordinator.
+David Damore is professor and chair of the UNLV Department of Political Science and teaches graduate and undergraduate courses in American politics and research methods.

 Professor Damore studies campaigns and elections and policymaking in the U.S. at both the national and state levels.
 His research has been published in the Journal of Politics, Political Research Quarterly, Political Behavior, and American Politics Research.
 He has also written numerous book chapters on various aspects of Nevada politics and policy making.